jeffery-haag/449CatThermometer/rushill2/rushill2_Notebook.md

 Bluetooth on the microcontroller end is easy.
 We can use the SerialBT interface.
 Just need to being the BT serial port using begin() and then check for whether .read() returns a value.
 The problem on this end, I believe, will be setting up the android side.
 I read the documentation at https://developer.android.com/guide/topics/connectivity/bluetooth but it seems like a lot of the functions are deprecated.
 Not that I have android experience, but I'm going to figure it out today.

 Each page is a fragment that is its own class (a subclass of the MainActivity).
 Now a class for bluetooth connection with all the functions for parsing the data in there too would work.
 Could instantiate a barebones dataless class in the fragment that I want to actually parse data in, decide where to go next, and then instantiate now a parametric bluetooth class that I would use to call the parsers.
-Seems like a decent idea, below is a flowchart.
+Seems like a decent idea.

-FLOWCHART PLS

 ## Day 10 - 3/5/22